dnsimple/dnsimple-support/content/articles/dns-hosting.md

 Once you've added your domain, you can configure the DNS records using the following options:

-- By [auto-importing](https://support.dnsimple.com/articles/auto-import-dns/) existing DNS records if your zone is resolving with another DNS provider:
+- By [auto-importing](https://support.dnsimple.com/articles/auto-import-dns/) existing DNS records if your zone is resolving with another DNS provider.
 - Configuring [two-way connectors](https://support.dnsimple.com/categories/connectors/).
 With two-way connections, both sides of the service are configured and monitored automatically.
 - Adding [one-click services](https://support.dnsimple.com/categories/services/).
 Our ready-to-use DNS snippets create the DNS configuration needed for web pages, email, and more.
-- Manually entering DNS records in the DNS record editor.
+- Manually entering DNS records in the DNS [record editor](https://support.dnsimple.com/articles/record-editor/).

 After configuring your records, you'll be prompted to activate the DNS zone, making it ready to receive traffic.